• Skip to primary navigation

 • Taste, Adjust Seasoning, and Serve - Remove the bay leaves, taste the broth, and adjust salt if needed before serving.

-Each step enhances the flavor, ensuring a deeply rich and well-balanced dish.
+Each step enhances the flavor, making sure a deeply rich and well-balanced dish.

 Side Dishes to Serve with Goulash

-Pairing the stew with the right side dish completes the meal and enhances its texture and flavor.
+Pairing the stew with the right side dish completes the meal and enhances its texture and flavor; nokedli (small Hungarian egg dumplings) are a classic choice, for lighter, seasonally appropriate choices try summer side dishes for crowd-pleasing cookouts.

 Side DishWhy It Pairs Well